 4.3.1.
 Tax Forms

 In practice, most people only need to fill out a handful of the boxes on the forms, but there are numerous boxes and different forms to use for different types of income.
-Trying to establish which ones to complete can be a nightmare!
+Trying to establish which ones to complete is by no means self-evident.

 There is no single tax return in the same way as is the case in the UK.

 There is the main Form 2042 but also various supplementary forms for different types of income and you will find that the same income will often be recorded on the main summary tax form and on the supplementary forms.

 The forms for personal income tax are:

 This is the main form, which has several annexes, as we describe below.